 In this work, we consider finding \emph{maximum a posteriori} (MAP) estimates of parameters $\bm{G}$ and $\bm{m}$ in model~\eqref{eq:model}:

-Unfortunately, this problem implies discrete optimization over binary masks and hence is infeasible due to exhaustive search in general case.
-To tackle this, we first substitute the problem~\eqref{eq:map} with equivalent:
+Naturally, this problem implies discrete optimization over binary masks and, hence, is infeasible due to exhaustive search in the general case.
+To tackle this, we first substitute problem~\eqref{eq:map} with an equivalent:

-where the family of distributions $q(\bm{m})$ includes deterministic ones, i.e., taking only a single value.
-The solutions of problems~\eqref{eq:map} and~\eqref{eq:elbo_map} coincide.
-This follows from the fact that for any distribution $p(x)$ and any function $F(x)$:
+where the family of distributions $q(\bm{m})$ includes all deterministic ones, i.e., taking only a single value.
+The solutions of problems~\eqref{eq:map} and~\eqref{eq:elbo_map} coincide according to \Cref{lemma:exp_max}.